 • Coron Ultimate Island Tour

-This is the main tour in Coron and it combines a bunch of the top highlights in the area for a very full day trip.
+This is the main tour in Coron island and it combines a bunch of the top highlights in the area for a very full day trip.

 • Coron Island Escapade Tour